 The scope and delimitations

 Here you should fill in the gaps concerning the purpose and research questions by describing what the study entails, and even more importantly, what the study does not entail.
-Keep in mind that the more thorough the problem statement section is, the less the need for delimitations.
+Keep in mind that a thorough and coherent problem statement section will result in less need for delimitations.